Elotmanix/TP-avec-la-librairie-MrJob/README.md

 The output should display such words for each of the 6 vowels.
 The algorithm should disregard the presence of uppercase letters in the words.

 ### Word Dictionaries
-For intensive testing, you can use the English-language file `words_alpha`.
+For intensive testing, you can use the English-language file `Dictionnaire.txt`.